michaelnordmeyer/michaelnordmeyer.github.io/_posts/2008-12-01-simpsons-mock-apple.md

 ---
 title: The Simpsons Mock Apple
 date: 2008-12-01T20:17:43+00:00
-excerpt: 'An unmistakable sign that you made it: you're mocked by the Simpsons.'
+excerpt: "An unmistakable sign that you made it: you're mocked by the Simpsons."
 layout: post
 permalink: /simpsons-mock-apple
 image: /images/2008/12/Apple-Staff-Mob.jpg